lzeltser/ParseTreeVisualizer-Python/README.md

 ## Known bugs
 * The parse tree is not placed on the grid properly when drawn
+* Highlighted line is not removed on reset from the grammar on table driven algorithms

 ## Future plans
 This project is a work in progress.
 The following are features I